Zié Ouattara

-Zié Mohamed Ouattara (born 9 January 2000) is an Ivorian professional footballer who plays as right-back for Portimonense.
+Zié Mohamed Ouattara (born 9 January 2000) is an Ivorian professional footballer who plays as right-back for Polish club Radomiak Radom.

 Club career

 A youth product of ASEC Mimosas, Ouattara transferred to Vitória S.C. on 30 January 2018.
 Ouattara made his professional debut with Vitória B in a 3–2 LigaPro loss to F.C.
 Penafiel on 9 December 2018.

 International career

 Ouattara debuted for the Ivory Coast U23s in a pair of 2019 Africa U-23 Cup of Nations qualification matches in March 2019.